Skip to Content

 How do You Become a Cruise Director?

-To become a cruise director most crew members start working at sea as a member of the entertainment team then work their way up to assistant cruise director.
-It is vital that a person has experience working at sea before becoming a cruise director.
+To become a Cruise Director most crew members start working at sea as a member of the entertainment team then work their way up to Assistant Cruise Director, then Cruise Director.

 Cruise Director Costa Cruises